rockroman/CI_PP1_SO/README.md

 <img src="docs/user-story/user-story-2.jpg">
 </details>

-3.As a New User,i want to know the best and quickest way to contact the company.
+3.As a New User,I want to know the best and quickest way to contact the company.

 | **Feature**                     | **Action**                          | **Expected Result**                                                                  | **Actual Result** |